harrwinraoapps/emagazine/content/post/group_two/Onam/index.md

-description = "Enjoy the explanation on Onam and discover their traditions" slug = "onam" comments = false draft = true tags = [
+description = "Enjoy the explanation on Onam and discover their traditions" slug = "onam" comments = false draft = false tags = [
     "Group 2",
 ]
 +++

-Enjoy the explanation on Onam and discover their traditions
+Enjoy the explanation on Onam and discover their traditions.

 ---